trufflesecurity/trufflehog/README.md

   -h, --help            show this help message and exit --json                Output in JSON
-  --regex               Enable high signal regex checks --rules RULES         Ignore default regexes and source from json list file --allow ALLOW         Explicitly allow regexes from json list file --entropy DO_ENTROPY  Enable entropy checks --since_commit SINCE_COMMIT
+  --regex               Enable high signal regex checks --rules RULES         Ignore default regexes and source from json file --allow ALLOW         Explicitly allow regexes from json list file --entropy DO_ENTROPY  Enable entropy checks --since_commit SINCE_COMMIT
-                        Only scan from a given commit hash --branch BRANCH       Scans only the selected branch --max_depth MAX_DEPTH
+                        Only scan from a given commit hash --max_depth MAX_DEPTH
                         The max commit depth to go back when searching for secrets
-  -i INCLUDE_PATHS_FILE, --include_paths INCLUDE_PATHS_FILE
+  --branch BRANCH       Name of the branch to be scanned -i INCLUDE_PATHS_FILE, --include_paths INCLUDE_PATHS_FILE
                         File with regular expressions (one per line), at least one of which must match a Git object path in order for